Three Minute Thesis (3MT®) 201910 June 2019

-Earlier this year, we challenged postgraduate researchers from across the University to present their research in just three minutes and with only one slide.
-Cardiff University has taken part in the national Three Minute Thesis (3MT) competition for the last five years, and this year saw our highest level of interest to date.
-In the run-up to the competition, we delivered training workshops to help entrants to hone their presentation skills and, at the end of March, 16 brave researchers competed for their place in the national semi-finals.
+At the start of 2019, we challenged postgraduate researchers from across the University to present their research in just three minutes and with only one slide.
+Cardiff University has taken part in the national Three Minute Thesis (3MT®) competition for the last five years, and 2019 saw our highest level of interest to date.
+In the run-up to the competition, we delivered training workshops to help entrants to hone their presentation skills and, in March 2019, 16 brave researchers competed for their place in the national semi-finals.

-Here, this year’s three prize winners tell us about their experiences of taking part, and the valuable skills they have gained…
+Here, our 2019 prize winners tell us about their experiences of taking part, and the valuable skills they have gained…

 Luke Kidwell, School of Chemistry